runsascoded/nbconvert-action/README.md

       -b BRANCH, --branch BRANCH
                             Current Git branch (and push target for any changes;
                             default: $GITHUB_HEAD_REF)
+      -d PIP_DEPS, --pip_deps PIP_DEPS
-      -e EMAIL, --email EMAIL
+                            Comma-separated list of pip dependencies to install -e EMAIL, --email EMAIL
                             user.email for Git commit
       -f, --force           Run nbconvert on .ipynb files even if they don't seem changed since the base revision
       -G, --no_git          When set, skip attempting to Git commit+push any changes
+      -i, --in_place        When set along with -x/--execute, overwrite notebooks in-place with their executed versions
       -n NAME, --name NAME  user.name for Git commit -o FMT, --fmt FMT     Format to convert files to (passed to nbconvert;
                             default: markdown)